 - Survivors may fear reporting because of alcohol or drug use during the incident.
 In these cases, NDSU is most concerned about the violent act.
 To alleviate fear of reporting, Policy 162 Section 2.8 states “an individual who reports sexual harassment, gender-based harassment or sexual misconduct, either as a complainant or as a witness, will not be subject to disciplinary action for any violation of NDSU’s Policy 155 against alcohol and other drugs in connection with the reported incident”

 - In addition to their rights on campus, survivors also have the right to pursue justice in the legal system.
 Survivors may choose to file reports with both the university and law enforcement, one or neither.
 Your choice to work with law enforcement will not influence the outcome of a complaint on campus or vice versa.

 - Faculty and staff also have the right to live, learn, and work in an environment free from sexual violence/harassment, discrimination or bias.
 If you are a faculty or staff member and would like to file a complaint you may do so by completing the NDSU Discrimination/Harassment/Retaliation/Sexual Misconduct Complaint Formor by reaching out to The Village through the Employee Assistance Program.

 - In some cases an individual may wish to not proceed with an investigation.
 The University will attempt to honor this request but in some, limited cases may determine that because of “concern for the safety or well-being of the broader University community” the University needs to conduct an investigation.
 Regardless of whether the University chooses to proceed with an investigation, an individual will not be compelled to participate.

 Students may submit an anonymous report of sexual assault or intimate partner violence along with other acts of bias bigotry or hate.
-To complete an anonymous report students will need to complete the Bias Report Form.
+To complete an anonymous report students can visit the reporting form HERE.